Which of the following is not a characteristic of prokaryotic cel... | Channels for Pearson+

 1

-Understand the basic characteristics of prokaryotic cells.
-Prokaryotic cells are typically small in size, have circular DNA, and lack membrane-bound organelles.
+Understand the basic structure of prokaryotic cells: Prokaryotic cells are simple, single-celled organisms that lack a nucleus and membrane-bound organelles.
+Their DNA is typically circular and located in a region called the nucleoid.

-Compare the characteristics listed in the problem with the known features of prokaryotic cells.
-Identify which characteristic does not align with the typical features of prokaryotic cells.
+Identify the characteristics of prokaryotic cells: Prokaryotic cells are known for having circular DNA, lacking membrane-bound organelles, and generally being small in size.

-Note that the presence of a nucleus is a characteristic of eukaryotic cells, not prokaryotic cells.
-Eukaryotic cells have a defined nucleus where their genetic material is enclosed by a nuclear membrane.
+Recognize the presence of a nucleus as a key feature of eukaryotic cells: Unlike prokaryotic cells, eukaryotic cells have a true nucleus that houses their DNA and is surrounded by a nuclear membrane.

+Compare the given options with the known characteristics of prokaryotic cells: Circular DNA and lack of membrane-bound organelles are typical of prokaryotic cells, while the presence of a nucleus is not.

-Conclude that the presence of a nucleus is not a characteristic of prokaryotic cells, making it the correct answer to the problem.
+Conclude which option is not a characteristic of prokaryotic cells: Since prokaryotic cells do not have a nucleus, the presence of a nucleus is the correct answer to the question.

 Watch next